Course Catalog

 5 units

-Introduces basic concepts in cognitive psychology with a focus on applications to real-world issues.
+Introduces basic concepts in cognitive psychology with a focus on theoretical explanations of cognitive functioning.
 Topics include perception, attention, memory, concepts, language, visual cognition, executive functions, and reasoning processes.
+(Formerly course 20A.) .

 PSYC 40